-- Penguins are permanent residents of Doubtful Sound, and you’re almost guaranteed to see at least one.
-You’ll likely see the Yellow-eyebrowed Fiord-land crested penguin and laugh as their little families congregate on many of the rocks that poke through the sound’s waters.
+- Penguins are permanent residents of Doubtful Sound, and you are almost guaranteed to see at least one.
+You will likely see the Yellow-eyebrowed Fiord-land crested penguin and laugh as their little families congregate on many of the rocks that poke through the sound's waters.

 - Wood Pigeons may not sound exceptionally endearing, but the New Zealand Wood Pigeon is something special.
-They’re both beautiful, and large and you’re sure to see some soar over the nearby peaks that frame the sound.
+They are both beautiful, and large and you are sure to see some soar over the nearby peaks that frame the sound.

 - Kea are known as the mischievous mountain parrot.
 These Kiwi natives are known for their naughtiness.
 Luckily for you, the Kea in Doubtful Sound will stick to the shores, so you can enjoy watching their antics through your binoculars.

 - Black coral trees and brachiopods may not sound thrilling, but the species of black coral trees are up to 200 years old, and the clam-like animals (brachiopods) have remained unchanged by evolution, surviving 300 million years.
-They’re Doubtful Sound’s own monsters of the deep!
+They are Doubtful Sound's own monsters of the deep!